Do you have a sweet tooth? Do you constantly fight sugar cravings? This keto birthday cake might be the sweet surprise you’re looking for.

 - Mix all of the dry ingredients in a separate bowl then fold them into the wet mix.

-- Transfer the batter to a greased loaf pan.
+- Transfer the batter to a cake pan lined with parchment paper.
 Bake for 25-30 minutes.

-- Let the cake cool before unpaning.
-Cut the loaf in the middle evenly, you’re going to stack them.
+- Let the cake cool before unpanning.
+Cut the loaf in the middle evenly as you’re going to stack them.

 - Remove from the freezer and finish applying the buttercream with a spatula.
-Garnish with chocolate chips!
-Done!
+Garnish with chocolate chips.

 - Calories: 623